Ecierge/Elmish.Uno/REFERENCE.md

 *Relevant sample: UiBoundCmdParam - ([XAML views](src/Samples/UiBoundCmdParam) and [F# core](src/Samples/UiBoundCmdParam.Core))*

 There may be times you need to use the XAML `CommandParameter` property.
-You then need to use Elmish.WPF’s `cmdParam` binding, which works exactly like `cmd` but where `exec` function accepts the command parameter as its first parameter.
+You then need to use Elmish.Uno’s `cmdParam` binding, which works exactly like `cmd` but where `exec` function accepts the command parameter as its first parameter.

 There is also `cmdParamIf` which combines `cmdParam` and `cmdIf`, allowing you to override the command’s `CanExecute`.